LinguaPhylo/linguaPhylo.github.io/setup.md

 The bash script [slphy](https://github.com/LinguaPhylo/linguaPhylo/blob/master/bin/slphy) can be found in the `bin` directory.
 For Windows, please use `lphybeast.bat`.

-To simulate data at 5 replicates, replace `$LPHY` variable with your LPhy installation path.
+To simulate data at 5 replicates, after replacing `$LPHY` variable with your LPhy installation path.

 ```bash
 cd $LPHY/examples/coalescent